awilsongithub/adamHelloWorldFlow/README.md

 item_id = "5555555555", //the item id that you are using for testing.
 This can be found inside the item in Podio under Actions>Developer.

+Right Click on the project and select properties (at the bottom).
+Select Debug.
+Select New.
+Name it the FunctionName*.
+Delete the default.
+Change Launch: to Project.

 Rename the aws....json file with your function name.
 Remove "TemplateFunction" from the name and replace it with the name of your function.

 Inside aws...json file, update the function-handler to